jimmyng94/PawBeat/README.md

 - Phone application development for convenience

 ## Demonstration
-A demonstartion of the real-time application and operation of the PawPulse software is available on the PawPulse youtube [channel](https://www.youtube.com/channel/UC-eADsYPdyjXFOSjoH-YVWg).
-The demonstartion shows the software being executed and the data being uploaded to the PawPulse website in real-time.
+A demonstration of the real-time application and operation of the PawPulse software is available on the PawPulse [Youtube Channel](https://www.youtube.com/channel/UC-eADsYPdyjXFOSjoH-YVWg).
+The demonstration shows the software being executed and the data being uploaded to the PawPulse website in real-time.

 Video Link - https://www.youtube.com/watch?v=mI9MpOQwHOM